 Speakers will include Barbara Holtz, of Ohio Prairie Nursery, a graduate of Wittenberg University and the University North Carolina.
 She recently retired after a 31-year career in outdoor education.
 She joined the Ohio Prairie Nursery team to provide programs throughout Northeast Ohio.
-She speaks to master gardeners, garden clubs and school environmental groups.
 Her presentation will be "How to Shrink Your Lawn and Make Natives Work for You."

 Dr. Randy Mitchell, of the University of Akron, is a native of California farming country and has been interested in science and nature from a young age.
 In 4-H, he completed projects about entomology and beekeeping.
 After earning his PhD, he continues to research in several states as well as in Australia.
 His research interests include pollination, bees and wetland restoration.
 He has been at the University of Akron for about 20 years.
 His presentation will be "Bumblebees of Ohio and the Great Lakes."